 - Step 1.
-Download and unzip the latest package from the link on the previous page. - Step 2.
-Assure no Mbox-related applications are running (e.g. apps like Launcher, Daemon, or Remote), then run the installer.
-Launch the installer, read the legal and installation notes, then continue. - Step 3.
+Download and unzip the latest installer from the link on the previous page. - Step 2.
+Assure no Mbox-related applications are running (e.g. applications like Launcher, Daemon, or Remote), then launch the installer.
+Read and accept the legal and installation notes, then continue. - Step 3.
 At the Media Path pane of the installer, choose where the Mbox folder will be placed, as well as what to do if an Mbox folder already exists.
 For a default installation, leaving the options untouched will place the Mbox folder at the root of the System (boot) drive of the computer.